microclimate-dev2ops/microclimate-vscode-tools/README.md

 ## Contributing
 We welcome [issues](https://github.com/microclimate-dev2ops/microclimate-vscode-tools/issues) and contributions.
 For more information, see [CONTRIBUTING.md](https://github.com/microclimate-dev2ops/microclimate-vscode-tools/tree/master/CONTRIBUTING.md).

+Development builds are available [here](https://public.dhe.ibm.com/ibmdl/export/pub/software/microclimate/vscode-tools/nightly/).
+Follow the [Install from a VSIX](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) instructions to install a `.vsix`.

-To host the extension yourself, clone this repository and run the **Extension** launch in `dev/.vscode/launch.json`.
+To host the extension yourself so you can develop or debug it, clone this repository and run the **Extension** launch in `dev/.vscode/launch.json`.
 See [Developing Extensions](https://code.visualstudio.com/docs/extensions/developing-extensions) for more information.

-You can also build the extension yourself by running `vsce package` from `dev/`.
+You can also build the extension `.vsix` yourself by running `vsce package` from `dev/`.
 Refer to the `before_install` and `script` sections of [`.travis.yml`](https://github.com/microclimate-dev2ops/microclimate-vscode-tools/blob/master/.travis.yml) to see the exact steps the build runs.
-After packaging, follow the [Install from a VSIX](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) instructions to install your `.vsix`.